Annapolis, Maryland: Colonial and early United States (1649–1808)

-17th-century Annapolis was little more than a village, but it grew rapidly for most of the 18th century until the American Revolutionary War as a political and administrative capital, a port of entry, and a major center of the Atlantic slave trade.
-The Maryland Gazette, which became an important weekly journal, was founded there by Jonas Green in 1745; in 1769 a theatre opened; during this period also the commerce was considerable, but it declined rapidly after Baltimore, with its deeper harbor, was made a port of entry in 1780.
+In the 17th century, Annapolis was little more than a village, but it grew rapidly for most of the 18th century until the American Revolutionary War as a political and administrative capital, a port of entry, and a major center of the Atlantic slave trade.
+The Maryland Gazette, which became an important weekly journal, was founded there by Jonas Green in 1745; in 1769 a theater opened; during this period also the commerce was considerable, but it declined rapidly after Baltimore, with its deeper harbor, was made a port of entry in 1780.
 Water trades such as oyster-packing, boatbuilding and sailmaking became the city's chief industries.
 Annapolis is home to a large number of recreational boats that have largely replaced the seafood industry in the city.

 Dr. Alexander Hamilton (1712–1756), a Scottish-born doctor and writer, lived and worked in Annapolis.
 Leo Lemay says his 1744 travel diary Gentleman's Progress: The Itinerarium of Dr. Alexander Hamilton is "the best single portrait of men and manners, of rural and urban life, of the wide range of society and scenery in colonial America."

 Annapolis became the temporary capital of the United States after the signing of the Treaty of Paris in 1783.
 Congress was in session in the state house from November 26, 1783, to August 19, 1784, and it was in Annapolis on December 23, 1783, that General Washington resigned his commission as commander-in-chief of the Continental Army.

 For the 1783 Congress, the Governor of Maryland commissioned John Shaw, a local cabinetmaker, to create an American flag.
 Shaw's flag is slightly different from other designs of the time: the blue field extends over the entire height of the hoist.
 Shaw developed two versions of the flag: one which started with a red stripe and another that started with a white one.

 In 1786, delegates from all states of the Union were invited to meet in Annapolis to consider measures for the better regulation of commerce.
-Delegates from only five states—New York, Pennsylvania, Virginia, New Jersey, and Delaware—actually attended the September 1786 gathering, known afterward as the "Annapolis Convention".
+Delegates from only five states—New York, Pennsylvania, Virginia, New Jersey, and Delaware—actually attended the September 1786 gathering, known afterward as the Annapolis Convention.
 Without proceeding to the business for which they had met, the delegates passed a resolution calling for another convention to meet at Philadelphia in the following year to amend the Articles of Confederation.
-The resulting Philadelphia convention drafted and approved the Constitution of the United States, which remains in force.
+The resulting Philadelphia Convention drafted and approved the Constitution of the United States, which remains in force.